isomerpages/moe-gongshangpri/_mother-tongue-language/Malay Language Department/Programmes.md

 For Primary 3: https://mllpc.sg/publications/8
 For Primary 4: https://mllpc.sg/publications/9
 For Primary 5 and Primary 6: https://mllpc.sg/publications/11
-o	For Primary 5 and Primary 6: https://mllpc.sg/publications/12
+For Primary 5 and Primary 6: https://mllpc.sg/publications/12